sbme-tutorials/sbme-tutorials.github.io/2018/data-structures/notes/7_week7a.md

 So far, errors in C++ development can be classified into:

 1. Compilation errors.
-2. Run-time errors (bugs).
+2. Run-time errors (bugs), and can be classified into:
   * Logical error: you don't get the expected output.
   * Critical error: you are abusing the memory access.
 This will result in a **crash** with an ambiguous message emitted `Segmentation fault (Code Dumped)`.

 The **Segmentation fault** error typically results after: